 As well as there being anger, there was a feeling of hopelessness and helplessness and this was reflected in the steadily, diminishing attendances at Hunger Strikers' funerals.
-Still being a child and being very far from the hub of the H Block Hunger Strike, there was a definite perception of the state of stalemate, that existed, and that if Thatcher had allowed 10 Hunger Strikers to perish, then her administration could maintain that position indefinitely.
+Still being a child and being very far from the hub of the H Block Hunger Strike, there was a definite perception of a state of stalemate, that existed, and that if Thatcher had allowed 10 Hunger Strikers to perish, then her administration could maintain that position indefinitely.

-The end of the Hunger Strikes, as I recall, seemed a foregone conclusion, as the news that families were increasingly taking their loved ones off the stailc' when they reached a critical condition.
+The end of the Hunger Strikes, as I recall, seemed a foregone conclusion, as the news that families were increasingly taking their loved ones off the stailc when they reached a critical condition.
 When the official announcement of the end of the Hunger Strike reached the outside world, it was met by a mixture of relief and sadness.

-Aftermath of the Strikes
+The Aftermath of the Hunger Strikes

 The names of each of the 10 Hunger Strikers, who died, were indelibly imprinted in the minds of those who were old enough to remember the events of 1981 and even as a child I could recite each of Hunger Strikers' names, home towns and the dates of their deaths sequentially.

 The 10 Hunger Strikers' bravery, dedication and selflessness were an example to young and old; friend and foe, and indeed the world, that they were political prisoners and should be treated as such.
-As a child, I attended H-Block Hunger Strike rallies and now 38 years later I still try to attend Hunger Strike commemorations.
+As a child, I attended H-Block Hunger Strike rallies and now years later I still try to attend Hunger Strike commemorations.